 Genetic counseling is a critical component of the cancer risk assessment process.
 Counseling for hereditary cancer syndromes uses a broad approach to place genetic risk in the context of other risk factors, thereby customizing counseling to the experiences of the individual.

-The purpose of cancer genetic counseling is to educate individuals about the genetic, biological, and environmental factors related to the individual’s cancer diagnosis and/or risk of disease to help them derive personal meaning from cancer genetic information, and empower them to make educated, informed decisions about genetic testing, cancer screening, and cancer prevention.
-Individuals need to understand the relevant genetic, medial and psychosocial information and be able to integrate this information before they can make an informed decision.
+The purpose of cancer genetic counseling is to educate individuals about the genetic, biological, and environmental factors related to a cancer diagnosis and/or risk of disease to help them derive personal meaning from cancer genetic information, and empower them to make educated, informed decisions about genetic testing, cancer screening, and cancer prevention.
+Individuals need to understand the relevant genetic, medical, and psychosocial information and be able to integrate this information before they can make an informed decision.

-The resources tab contains information about how to find a genetic counselor.
+The Resources tab contains information about how to find a genetic counselor.